hannotify/javas-concurrency-journey-continues/sections/1-intro.md

 ...tell the story...

-In Java 21, a few features were introduced that could very elegantly solve this particular situation.
+In recent Java versions, a few features were introduced that could very elegantly solve this particular situation.